-Schools may provide attendance records to law enforcement, fire investigators and county departments of social services.
+Schools must provide attendance records to law enforcement, fire investigators, and county departments of social services.

-If the school receives written verification from a law enforcement officer or agency that a student is being investigated for truancy, delinquency or criminal conduct, the school may provide that student's attendance record to the law enforcement representative.
-Wis.
-Stats.
-Sec.
-118.125(2)(cg).
+If the school receives written verification from a law enforcement officer or agency that a student is being investigated for truancy, delinquency, or criminal conduct, the school must provide that student's attendance record to the law Wis.
+Stat. enforcement representative. §118.125(2)(cg).
 The law enforcement representative must attest that he or she will not further disclose this information except as may be permitted by Wis.
-Stats. ch.
-938, Sec.
-18.125 When the school provides an (2)(cg),...attendance record as part of a truancy investigation, the school is required to notify the student or the student's parent or guardian, as soon as practicable after disclosure, that this record has been provided to law enforcement.
+Stat. ch.
+938. When the school provides an attendance record as part of a truancy investigation, the school is required to notify the student or the student's parent or guardian, as soon as practicable after disclosure, that this record has been provided to law enforcement.
 Id.

-A school may also provide a student's attendance record to a fire investigator if the student is part of an arson investigation.
+A school must also provide a student's attendance record to a fire investigator if the student is part of an arson investigation.
 Wis.
-Stats.
-Sec.
-118.125(2)(ch).
+Stat. §118.125(2)(ch).
 Before the school releases the record, the fire investigator must attest in writing that the student is under investigation, that the attendance record is necessary for the investigation, and that the record will be used and disclosed only for purposes of the investigation.
 Id.